 Scholarships and awards are available from a variety of sources.
 Below are a few suggestions for where to begin your search:

-Every year, the Linguistics Program grants an Undergraduate Linguistics Research Award; this is a competitive award given to one ($500) or two ($250 each) undergraduates to facilitate an independent semester-long or summer research project in linguistics.
+Every year, the Linguistics Program grants an Undergraduate Linguistics Research Award; this is a competitive award given to one or more undergraduates to facilitate an independent semester-long or summer research project in linguistics.

 Previous recipients of the award are:

 - 2012-13 - Nathan Hardymon, "Perception of Dialects and Dialectal Boundaries in Kentucky".